Prepared on 23 March 2021

 All investments must be made in Australian Dollars.

-You have three options to arrange for payments into your Mission Saver Student Account:
+You have the following option to arrange for payments into your MSSA:

-Any person investing in a MSSA must first sign a Member Acknowledgement form before we can open the Account.
-This is located at here
+Any person investing in a MSSA must first sign a Member Acknowledgement Form before we can open the MSSA.

-Requests for investments into your MSSA received by us before 11am on any working day will usually be processed on that day.
+Requests for investments into your MSSA received by us before 11.00am on any business day is generally processed on that day.
+While we make every effort to ensure timely processing, we cannot guarantee same-day completion.

-If your request is unable to be processed for any reason (for example if you have provided us with insufficient or incorrect details of your transactional banking account held with an ADI, requests will be processed as soon as reasonably practical after we receive complete or correct information.
+If your request is unable to be processed (for example if you have provided us with insufficient or incorrect details) the requests will be processed as soon as reasonably practical after we receive the required information.

-We reserve the right to refuse your request to invest in a MSSA for any reason.
-We are not required to advise you of our reasons for any particular decision.
+We reserve the right to refuse your request to invest in a MSSA and are not required to disclose why your application was refused.

-You can manage your MSSA with CDF Community Fund Online.
-To be setup on CDF Community Fund Online you will need to complete the Member Online Access Request located at https://catholicdevelopmentfund.org.au/communityfund/important-information/.
+You can manage your MSSA through the CDF Community Fund Online portal by completing the Member Online Access Request.

 All electronic withdrawals must be linked to an account with an ADI.
 The name of the ADI account must reflect the name of the student or parent/guardian recorded on your MSSA.